eastshaman8888/eastshaman8888/README.md

-- 👋 Hi, I’m East Shaman
+- 👋 Hi, I’m Jon, the East Shaman
 - 👀 I’m interested in crypto